-The International Criminal Tribunal for the former Yugoslavia (ICTY), based in The Hague, Netherlands, was established in May 1993 by Security Council Resolution 827 Its jurisdiction was limited to acts committed in the former Yugoslavia since 1991 and covered four categories of crimes as defined in the

-ICTY's Statute, namely, grave breaches of the 1949 Geneva Conventions, violations of the laws and customs of war, genocide and crimes against humanity.
+The International Criminal Tribunal for the former Yugoslavia (ICTY), based in The Hague, Netherlands, was established in February 1993 by Security Council Resolution 808.
+Its jurisdiction was limited to acts committed in the former Yugoslavia since 1991 and covered four categories of crimes as defined in the ICTY's Statute, namely, grave breaches of the 1949 Geneva Conventions, violations of the laws and customs of war, genocide and crimes against humanity.

-The International Criminal Tribunal for Rwanda (ICTR), with its Trial Chambers based in Arusha, Tanzania, and its Appeals Chamber in The Hague (shared with the ICTY), was established in November 1994 by Security Council Resolution 955.
-Its jurisdiction was limited to acts committed in Rwanda or by Rwandan nationals in neighbouring States during 1994 and covered three categories of crimes, namely, genocide, crimes against humanity and violations of Article 3 common to the 1949
+The International Criminal Tribunal for Rwanda (ICTR), based in Arusha, established Tanzania, was in November 1994 by Security Council Resolution 955.
+Its jurisdiction was limited to acts committed in Rwanda or by Rwandan nationals in neighbouring States during 1994 and covered three categories of crimes, namely, genocide, crimes against humanity and violations of Article 3 common to the 1949 Geneva Conventions and Additional Protocol II, which set out rules applicable to non-international armed conflicts.